 When preparing legal documents or entering into a contact it is crucial that the parties’ names are complete, spelt correctly and match their legal identification such as a passport, drivers licence or birth certificate.
+In this article we explain the importance of using your name correctly for the purpose of property transactions.

 The latest Federal budget proposed a number of amendments to the capital gains tax regime.
 A particular focus of these changes are directed to addressing housing affordability in Australia while also seeking to improve compliance by foreign investors of their tax obligations.
 These amendments built upon regulations introduced in last year’s budget.
 The current regulations apply where two requirements are met: Relevant Asset: There must be a transfer of a Relevant Asset.
 Currently for an asset to be considered a Relevant Asset it must be some form of a real property interest with a market value of $2 million or… Continue Reading